simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 Github packages have been around for a while now.
 As a developer we spend so much time on github either for our office work or for opensource projects.

 Couple of months back , our team rolled out a design system, which have a library component also.
-These library have to be hosted somewhere so that , we can consume it in various projects.
+The library has to be hosted somewhere so that , we can consume it in various projects.

 The installation should be very similar to how we do it today mostly with frontend projects using `npm install / yarn`

-We were already having teams licence for organization. we were having  all our codebases available on github already.
+We were already having teams licence for organization. we were having  all our codebase available on github already.
 Github packages seemed very legit as an option for private package hosting.
 We are anyways getting it with the existing licence.

 ---
 In this article, I am going to explain how we can publish and consume Github packages *(private/public)* and also what changes needs to be done in *Dockerfile* to get the installs working for docker builds